 The 958-acre Canoe Creek State Park, 12 miles east of Altoona, offers a wide assortment of summer and winter activities: fishing, swimming, horseback riding, boating, hiking, hunting, biking, cross-country skiing, iceboating, ice fishing, ice-skating and tobogganing.
 Environmental education and interpretive programs for families also are offered; phone (814) 695-6807.

 ShoppingThe major shopping center is Logan Valley Mall, US 220 and Goods Lane.
-It features JCPenney, Macy's and Sears along with some 70 shops.
+It features JCPenney and Macy's along with some 70 shops.